Director of English Graduate Studies

 - Ethnic and immigration history

-- “The Promise and Problem of Interracial Politics for Chicana/o Culture.”
-Forthcoming in The Journal of Transnational American Studies.
+- “The Promise and Problem of Interracial Politics in Chicana/o Culture.”
+Journal of Transnational American Studies, Vol:1, 2017 (Book chapter reprint).

 - “Model or Menace?
 Racial Discourses of Chinese and Mexican Labor at the U.S.-Mexico Border, 1900-1940.”
 Aztlán: A Journal of Chicano Studies, vol. 40:2, 2015: 7-34.
-Selected for reprint in The Aztlán Mexican Studies Reader.
-UCLA Chicano Studies Research Center Press (forthcoming).
+Selected for reprint in Aztlán: A Mexican Studies Reader, UCLA Chicano Studies Research Center Press.

 - English 2312: Introduction to Fiction (Latina/o and Asian American Literary Imaginations)